Juhani

 the ISO 9000 standards, very little emphasis has been given to the means on how

-to implement these QM / QA elements.
-In the ISO 9004 standards only some commonly
+to implement the QM / QA elements.
+In the ISO 9004 standard only some commonly

 the presentation of means in the ISO 9001 standards was not allowed at all, in

-order to prevent anyone from interpreting them as obligatory requirements.
+order to prevent anyone from interpreting them as requirements.
 How

-things are implemented in practice in an oragnization depends precisely on what
+things are implemented in practice in an organization depends precisely on what

-its performance is like with respect to QM and QA.
-Thus it seems questionable
+its performance is like with respect to the needs of QM and QA.
+Hence it seems questionable

-whether e.g. the expressions "in compliance with ISO 9001" or "fulfils
+whether e.g. the expressions "in compliance with ISO 9001" or "fulfill

 ISO 9001 requirements" have any real meaning with respect to an organization's